 It’s the work that goes on behind the scenes that makes a product or service great.
 The work may go unnoticed, but the truly great brands don’t cut corners.

 The basics may not be glamorous or exciting, but they’re essential.

 Great customer service starts with employees who care.
 All it takes to form an incredible customer experience is a curious employee who is willing to help.
 The employee may not have all the answers, but they can create lasting customer relationships if they’re fully present and willing to aid their clients to the best of their ability.

-An employee who was friendly and served them well.
+- An employee who was friendly and served them well.

 These simple yet highly functional experiences create a sticky factor.
 And the more you deliver these experiences, the more your customers will come back.

 Your customers won’t need to look anywhere else when your company is brilliant at the basics.

 The basics are the building blocks of your brand.
 It’s not sophisticated, but often the basics are the hardest part of business.
 So ask yourself and your team one question on a regular basis: how can we be just a little bit better?